Ten things you can only do in the NT

 The Northern Territory is known for spectacular scenery and an array of stunning natural colours – but there’s nothing quite like the Field of Light located in the shadow of Uluru.

-Created by acclaimed artist Bruce Munro, the spectacular Uluru light show - made up of more than 50,000 solar lights - contrasts perfectly with the setting sun and the brilliant night sky.
-Initially created in 2016, the outdoor light exhibition will be on display until March 2020 – meaning there's no time like the present.
+Created by acclaimed artist Bruce Munro, the spectacular Uluru light show – made up of more than 50,000 solar lights – contrasts perfectly with the setting sun and the brilliant night sky.
+Initially created in 2016, the outdoor light exhibition is now on display , meaning there’s no time like the present.

 5. Tube through Redbank Gorge in the West MacDonnell Ranges

 One of the most spectacular places to cool off is Redbank Gorge, in the West MacDonnell Ranges near Alice Springs.
-Glide between tall ochre cliffs in the comfort of your tyre tube, watching the ancient, awe-inspiring walls while you float by without a care in the world.
+Glide between tall ochre cliffs in your tyre tube, watching the ancient, awe-inspiring walls while you float by without a care in the world.

 6. Build a boat made of beer cans at the Darwin Lions Beercan Regatta in Darwin